RarelyCharlie/rarelycharlie.github.io/_chat/chat01.md

 - 2M So I will wait for him to return and that is what I will do.
 - 1L When he returns you'll make him understand.
 - 2M Thank you for your advice.
-- 1I Let's not argue about whether it was advice.
+- 1I Let's not argue about whether it was advice!
 - 0L :)
 - 2M Bye.